COVID-19: travel health notice for all travellers

 Exercise a high degree of caution in Egypt due to the unpredictable security situation and the threat of terrorism.

-The Sinai Peninsula (except Sharm el-Sheikh) - Avoid all travel
+Governate of North Sinai - Avoid all travel

 The Western desert and Libyan border area - Avoid all travel

-Avoid all travel to the area within 50 kilometres of the border with Libya, the Siwa Oasis, the Western Desert, including the oases of Bahariya, Bawati, Dakhla and Farafra, and the White and Black deserts, due to smuggling, terrorist activities, the presence of armed groups and ongoing military operations.
+Avoid all travel to the area within 50 kilometres of the border with Libya, the Western Desert, including the oases of Bahariya, Bawati, Dakhla and Farafra, and the White and Black deserts, due to smuggling, terrorist activities, the presence of armed groups and ongoing military operations.
+This advisory excludes Marsa Matruh, the Marsa Matruh-Siwa Road, and the Siwa Oasis, for which you should exercise a high degree of caution.

 Safety and security